MemRL: Self-Evolving Agents via Runtime Reinforcement Learning on Episodic Memory: Theoretical Analysis and Proofs

 \subsection{Stability Analysis}

-We analyze the stability of \textsc{MemRL} from a reinforcement learning perspective, focusing on the convergence behavior of the utility estimates stored in memory.
-Unlike classical value iteration, \textsc{MemRL} performs non-parametric runtime learning using a constant-step-size update.
+We analyze the stability of \textsc{MemRL} from a reinforcement learning perspective, focusing on the convergence behavior of the utility estimates stored in memory. \textsc{MemRL} performs non-parametric runtime learning using a constant-step-size update.
 We show that under mild and realistic assumptions, the learned utility values converge in expectation to stable estimates of memory effectiveness, with bounded variance.

-\paragraph{Setup.} At each time step $t$, the agent observes an intent state $s_t$, retrieves a memory item $m_t \in \mathcal{M}_t$, generates an output $y_t$, and receives a scalar reward $r_t \in [-1,1]$ indicating task success or failure.
-The generation policy follows the decomposition defined in Eq.~\ref{eq:policy_decomp}, where $\mu$ denotes the retrieval policy and $p_{\mathrm{LLM}}$ is a frozen inference policy.
+\paragraph{Setup.} At each time step $t$, the agent observes an intent state $s_t$, retrieves a memory item $m_t \in \mathcal{M}_t$, generates an output $a_t$, and receives a scalar reward $r_t \in [-1,1]$ indicating task success or failure.
+The generation policy follows the decomposition defined in Eq.~\ref{eq:joint_policy}, where $\mu$ denotes the retrieval policy and $p_{\mathrm{LLM}}$ is a frozen inference policy.

 For each retrieved memory, \textsc{MemRL} updates its utility using the exponential moving average rule as formulated in Eq.~\ref{eq:q_update}, with learning rate $\alpha \in (0,1]$.
 For clarity in this analysis, we consider a fixed state--memory pair $(s,m)$ and write $Q_t \equiv Q_t(s,m)$.